 Herbie style overflow – overview

 The Herbie style drain requires 2 standpipes.
-One of the standpipes is the primary and creates a full siphon and the other is a secondary drain used as a backup in the event the main drain becomes clogged.
+One of the standpipes is the primary and creates a full siphon.
+The other drain is used as a backup in case the main drain gets clogged.

 The Herbie style overflow is great for larger tanks which require a high flow rate.
 The primary drain should have a strainer on top to prevent debris and anything else getting inside causing a blockage.
 The great thing about this system is if a blockage were to happen, you have an emergency backup drain to save the day.